plusnew/router/README.md

   // Defines what parameter the route can have
   {
-    oneParameter: [serializer.number()], // This parameter is required and a normal number
+    oneParameter: [schema.number()], // This parameter is required and a normal number
-    sortOrder: [serializer.string('asc'), serializer.string('desc'), serializer.undefined()], // This paramter is optional, when given it has to be the string literal 'asc' | 'desc'
+    sortOrder: [schema.string('asc'), schema.string('desc'), schema.undefined()], // This paramter is optional, when given it has to be the string literal 'asc' | 'desc'
   } as const,

   // This Component will be shown, when the path is matching the routeName and the parameters